-A rich playboy who lives for the now, and a Veterinarian who is ruled by his past, both seek a future that allows for love.
+A rich playboy who lives for the present falls for a Veterinarian who is ruled by his past.

-Ashby Sterling-Haynes, the youngest son of a titled family, has had a lot of hook ups, but has never found someone worth keeping.
-When he meets introverted Veterinarian, Connor Lawson, he realizes this could be the man he’s been waiting for.
+Ashby Sterling-Haynes, the youngest son of a titled family, has had a lot of hookups but has never found someone worth keeping.
+When he meets an introverted Veterinarian, Connor Lawson, he realizes this could be the man he's been waiting for.

 Connor has a painful past and no room for an entitled rich guy in his future.
 Ashby is everything that Connor dislikes in a man and is way too sexy to be anything but a disruption to Connor’s peaceful life.